FabioSchmidberger/issue-speech-recognition/README.md

 ### Example Text

-- Bug in database binding. add labels bug and prio high. assign Peter. the weight is 4
+- Bug in database binding. add labels bug and prio high. assign Fabio. the weight is 4
 - Titlebar should be green in the Component frontend. add labels design and assign Jake.
 - Create Backup script for Mongo database, assign Leon.
 The priority is high